On Film-Making: An Introduction to the Craft of the Director

 Here for an extract from the book in French, as published in Positif.
 Here, here and here for articles about Mackendrick‘s teachings.
 Here for Mackendrick’s artwork for one of his unrealised projects.
 Online articles here and here about Mackendrick’s life and work.
 Here and here for two essays (from 1974) by Charles Barr about Ealing, and here for an essay by John Ellis (from 1975) about the studio.
 Details of a study of Mackendrick’s films, in Spanish, here.

 Buy the book here and here.
 Flyer here.
 French edition.
 Japanese edition.
 Korean edition.
 Spanish edition.
 Chinese and Portuguese editions in preparation.
-The accompanying film project, Mackendrick on Film (flyer here), is screened annually at The London Film School.
+Details of the accompanying educational audio/visual project Mackendrick on Film (flyer here) are here.

-Four new books in progress: Exasperation and Curiosity: Alexander Mackendrick at the California Institute of the Arts, a study of Mackendrick’s teaching career, A General into Battle, a collection of interviews with Mackendrick, Words on Pictures: The Writings of Alexander Mackendrick, which includes a further collection of handouts written for CalArts students, alongside lectures, articles, book reviews and Mackendrick’s essay written about his wartime experiences, and Screenplays and Treatments, a collection of scripts of produced and never-realised films.
+Five new books in progress: Exasperation and Curiosity: Alexander Mackendrick at the California Institute of the Arts, a study of Mackendrick’s teaching career, A General into Battle, a collection of interviews with Mackendrick, Words on Pictures: The Writings of Alexander Mackendrick, which includes a further collection of handouts written for CalArts students, alongside lectures, articles and book reviews, Screenplays and Treatments, a collection of scripts of produced and never-realised films, and Italian Journal 1944 – 45, an annotated version of Mackendrick’s essay written about his wartime experiences.
 All books will be illustrated with rarely-seen photographs and Mackendrick’s storyboard sketches and designs.

 2012 was Mackendrick’s centenary.
 Details of celebrations: BFI (as part of an Ealing Studios season) (Daily Telegraph article here), Edinburgh, CalArts (here, here and here) (here and here for a Los Angeles Times article), Skirball and Vienna (also here).
 Here and here for previous retrospectives.
 PDF here.